Essential Oil Therapy: Can Essential Oils Improve Your Health?

 Certain oils may be used for their physical properties.
 For example, Peppermint and tea tree oil have antimicrobial and antifungal properties.
 Thyme, clove, and rose oil can be anti-inflammatory properties and are often helpful when applied topically in lotions or creams.

-Fact #3: Should be used with caution
+Fact #3: Oils should be used with caution to avoid side effects on health

 While essential oils are often considered natural because they are extracted from plants, the extraction process results in a highly concentrated chemical solution.
 These chemicals can be irritating or cause adverse reactions.
 In high doses, they can be poisonous.
 Consider practicing caution by following these steps: